 Do you observe fragmentation?
 If so, where does it occur?
+Bter1 r2

 Should it have occurred with PDMTU?
-Yeah,
+Yeah, to detect

 If you observed ICMP error messages, include one such message in the report.
 Also include the first TCP segment that is sent after PC1 has received the ICMP error message.